Coffee with JoEllen at Pinhole Coffee

 Do you offer any non-coffee beverages or food items to accompany your drinks?

-Any new offerings that Pinhole Coffee has in the works?
+Are there any new offerings that Pinhole Coffee has in the works?

-The Pinhole Crew has the option to create Signature Drinks where they get 20% of sales for their featured month.
-Currently we are serving Prudence’s “Tchotchke”: it’s a latte with flavors of rose, almond and cardamom bitters.
+The Pinhole Crew can create Signature Drinks, from which they receive 20% of sales for their featured month.
+Currently, we are serving Prudence’s “Tchotchke”: a latte with rose, almond, and cardamom bitters.

 What do you hope customers take away from their experience at Pinhole Coffee?